ryanjamurphy/lumberjack-obsidian/README.md

 #### URL schemes

 - Run the `obsidian://log` command to open Obsidian and log a new thought in your daily note at an appended line and start writing immediately.
+  - On iOS, this is easy to set up via Shortcuts.
+Install [this shortcut](https://www.icloud.com/shortcuts/1efa6b9ee42242bd906884d3d8a52b92), add it to your homescreen, then tap the button!
 - Run the `obsidian://timber` command to create a new draft in a designated inbox folder and start writing immediately.
+  -  On iOS, this is easy to set up via Shortcuts.
+Install [this shortcut](https://www.icloud.com/shortcuts/6594b965deab401e814aeeeb593b551d), add it to your homescreen, then tap the button!

 ### Manually installing the plugin